-Arthritis is a common health issue for dogs as they get older that can seriously interfere with quality of life.
+Arthritis is a common health issue for dogs as they get older that can seriously interfere with their quality of life.
 If your dog is having trouble jumping up on the couch, walking up or down the stairs, or unable to walk without limping or trembling, this degenerative joint disease may be at the root of the problem.

 Just like people, dogs have cartilage at the ends of their bones within the joints that serve to cushion the impact between the bones as they move around.
 As dogs get older, this cartilage can erode and weaken, which can lead to inflammation and pain.
-Arthritis can also be influenced by other factors including:
+Arthritis can also be influenced by other factors, including:

-In addition to arthritis, obesity can cause a number of health issues, like kidney, liver, or heart problems as well as diabetes.
+In addition to arthritis, obesity can cause a number of health issues, like kidney, liver, or heart problems, as well as diabetes.
 It’s essential to help your dog maintain a healthy weight through proper nutrition and exercise.

 The symptoms of arthritis in dogs often start slowly and get worse over time.
 Dog parents may miss the early stages of the disease when their four-legged friends are experiencing only a small amount of discomfort.
-However, as disease progresses and pain increases, it will become more evident that something is wrong.
+However, as the disease progresses and pain increases, it will become more evident that something is wrong.
 Some of the signs of arthritis in dogs include:

 If your dog is older, you might think some of these signs are a natural part of the aging process.
 However, you shouldn’t ignore them, since treatments for arthritis are available and can help your dog get along more comfortably.